 The NS rail subscription card products are added to a personal OV-chip card which includes your name, date of birth and photo.
 You add credit to the card and need to check-in and check-out of your train journey as normal – the discounted or free fare will be automatically applied.
 A minimum of €10 balance is required for travel with a discount card.

-NS has recently introduced NS Flex which allows holders to receive a monthly invoice for travel rather than constantly topping-up the OV-chip card balance.
-NS Flex also allows flexibility when it comes to season tickets and subscriptions – although not all features are yet available.
+NS has also introduced NS Flex which allows holders to receive a monthly invoice for travel rather than constantly topping-up the OV-chip card balance.
+NS Flex allows more flexibility when it comes to season tickets and subscriptions.

 The NS discount cards are valid on the entire Dutch railway network, including on other train operators.
 They are also valid for travel within the Netherlands on Intercity Direct (supplement payable for Rotterdam-Schiphol), Intercity Berlin (no supplement needed) and ICE International (supplement payable).
 They are not valid on the Thalys or Eurostar trains.